Cross-Center File Transfers

 Tube is an unattended remote file copy program that uses secure copy to transfer files between hosts.
 It is intended to support the secure transfer of files from one host to another, even if the user's authentication ticket is not active.

-The Tube client specifies a target destination for a file, and the remote host receives the file in the /incoming/<username> directory, which may be a symbolic link.
-Files of the same name are not overwritten, therefore the user must remove or rename the file on the remote host before sending another file of the same name.
+The Tube client specifies a target destination host for a file, and the remote host receives the file in the /incoming/<username> directory, which may be a symbolic link.
+Tube does not overwrite files of the same name; therefore, the user must remove or rename the file on the remote host before sending another file of the same name.

 Click on Tube Quick Start Guide for more details on the use of Tube.